Thursday 21 November 1940

-British Government: It is the opening day of new session of Parliament, and the King gives an address.
-He confirms that the Crown and its allies are committed to fight against the aggressor nations until freedom is safe.
+British Government: It is the opening day of the new session of Parliament, and the King gives an address.
+He confirms that the Crown and its allies are committed to fighting against the aggressor nations until freedom is safe.
 Prime Minister Winston Churchill also gives remarks, revealing that the Greeks have pushed the Italians back across the Albanian border (though not everywhere yet).
 He also expresses confidence in the security of Egypt and the Suez Canal.

 US Government: US Secretary for the Interior Harold Ickes gives a speech in New York which he excoriates national hero Charles Lindbergh, calling him:

 one of America's leading fifth columnists, apparently representing small but dangerous groups of American-born Fascists.Lindbergh is a leading figure in the America First Committee, a peace group organized at Yale University.
 The America First position is that the US should stay out of foreign wars.
 The official US position also remains one of neutrality, making Lindbergh's stance in accordance with the government's own policies.
 However, Ickes reflects widespread sentiment in Democratic Party circles in favor of intervention, and they brand those advocating peace as traitors and foreign agents.
 Ickes' speech appears to be related to the release of the Dies White Paper.

 Australia: The government raises taxes to pay for a vastly expanded war budget, which will consume 20% of spending.